epics-extensions/EPNix/docs/nixos-services/options-reference/pva-gateway.md

 # PVA gateway

-List of NixOS option for deploying the pvAccess PVA Gateway.
+List of NixOS option for deploying the pvAccess Gateway.

 :::{seealso}
 The {doc}`../user-guides/pva-gateway` user guide